-Some theories are almost laugh out loud absurd, some catch you so off guard that you buy into them immediately.
+Some theories are almost laugh-out-loud absurd.
+Some catch you so off guard that you buy into them immediately.
 One of the theorist cops to post-modern criticism, artistic intent does not alter the experience of the work.
-Much of the theories put forth stem from personal experience, rather than filmic evidence.
-One theorist noticed the Calumet baking soda tins because he grew up on the banks of the Calumet River, and knew that the word “Calumet” meant peace pipe.
-Convinced that the way the tin was arranged in the frame was of importance, he fixated on it, and went on to develop a very intricate and almost convincing argument, about The Shining as the blood-letting of The White Man.
-What’s most important here, is how he fixates on that piece of information (Calumet) because he is already aware of it.
-Often we confuse a personal experience with universal experience.
+Much of the theories put forth stem from personal experience rather than filmic evidence.
+One theorist noticed the Calumet baking soda tins because he grew up on the banks of the Calumet River and knew that the word “Calumet” meant peace pipe.
+Convinced that the way the tin was arranged in the frame was of importance, he fixated on it and went on to develop a very intricate and almost convincing argument about The Shining as the blood-letting of The White Man.
+What’s most important here is how he fixates on that piece of information (Calumet) because he is already aware of it.
+Often we confuse a personal experience with a universal experience.
 That sentence could probably sum up all the theorists of this documentary.

-One of the theorists even plays the movie forward and backwards simultaneously, superimposing one frame on to the other.
+One of the theorists even plays the movie forward and backward simultaneously, superimposing one frame onto the other.
 I don’t know if it answers any questions about the movie, but it does provide some stunning images.
 It also shows how rigorous Kubrick was with his One-Point-Perspective filming style that he used for this film (and Full Metal Jacket and A Clockwork Orange).

 The X factor to all these theories is the man himself, Stanley Kubrick.
 Kubrick was typically labeled as enigmatic, mainly because he did not seek the fame that Hitchcock and Welles did, nor did he discuss his films publicly in a way that so many others had.
 To suggest that Kubrick meant this and Kubrick meant that is not too out there.
-Watch Charlie Chaplin and you will know exactly what Charlie Chaplin wanted to say about whatever it was he was saying.
-That can even been said about Frank Capra, Howard Hawkes, John Ford, and a slew of GREAT filmmakers.
-Stanley Kubrick was entirely different, and that is where all of these theories stem from, here is an artist who might actually have hidden meanings everywhere.
+Watch Charlie Chaplin, and you will know exactly what Charlie Chaplin wanted to say about whatever it was he was saying.
+That can even be said about Frank Capra, Howard Hawkes, John Ford, and a slew of GREAT filmmakers.
+Stanley Kubrick was entirely different, and that is where all of these theories stem from.
+Here is an artist who might actually have hidden meanings everywhere.